 Rylstone is a pretty village with many heritage-listed stone buildings, including the magnificent post and telecommunications office, the police station, the courthouse and the shire hall.
 Boutiques and markets offer arts, crafts and other treasures.

 Rylstone is a heritage village on the western edge of the Blue Mountains, 238 km north-west of Sydney.
-The town acts as a gateway to the World Heritage-listed Wollemi National Park to the east, and the scenic Capertee Valley to the south.
+The town acts as a gateway to the World Heritage-listed Wollemi National Park to the east and the scenic Capertee Valley to the south.
 The local area has many fine stone buildings and is fast becoming known for its wineries, olive estates and gourmet foods.

 Pick up a brochure for the Rylstone Heritage Walk and learn more about the town's colonial-era sandstone buildings, including its four stone churches and early stone and timber cottages.